 Because of the turmoil within the LDP, the opposition party, the Democratic Party of Japan, senses a shift in political tides.
 A snap election could see a turn in political power in Parliament, after nearly half a century of continuous control by the LDP.

 Aso, a former Olympic sharpshooter, is a Catholic in a country where only one percent of the population is of that faith.
 And he is also known for his verbal gaffes.
 He recently likened the opposition party to the Nazis.

-The medical plan, introduced in April, raises premiums for people over age 75 and deducts health-care expenses from pension payments.
+Fukuda's popularity plummeted after he introduced a medical plan that raises premiums for people over age 75 and deducts health-care expenses from pension payments.

 The government has said the plan is unavoidable in a country with one of the world's largest aging populations.
 Opposition parties have criticized it for its effect on one of the most vulnerable segments of society.

-Still, analysts said the no-confidence motion was a stinging rebuke for the prime minister.
+While no-confidence motions only count in Japan when approved by the LDP-controlled lower house, analysts said it was a stinging rebuke for the prime minister.